CLINICAL HEALTH PROMOTION CENTRE

-Global Action Plan for the Prevention and Control of noncommunicable diseases (NCD), which includes nine global goals, including 25% relative reduction in premature death of NCD 2025.
+Global Action Plan for the Prevention and Control of noncommunicable diseases (NCD), which includes nine global goals, including 25% relative reduction in premature death due to NCD by 2025.

-Overall, a main challenge is how to move from evidence to implementation.
-On average, it takes about 10 years from gathering evidence to implementation and innovative approaches to implementation are required instead of just giving more of the same.
-Therefore the WHO CC will work with fast track implementation, which is more necessary then ever.
+Overall, the main challenge is how to move from evidence to implementation.
+On average, it takes about 10 years from gathering evidence to implementation, and innovative approaches to implementation are required instead of just giving more of the same.
+Therefore, the WHO CC will work with fast-track implementation, which is more necessary than ever before.
 The fast track implementation approach requires collaboration across borders and knowledge and experience sharing of best evidence-based practice.
-The bridging includes local, national and international levels, as well as primary and secondary care and other sectors – across different hospital departments, patient and staff groups.
+The bridging includes local, national and international levels, as well as primary and secondary care and other sectors across different hospital departments, patient and staff groups.